TN 180 (01-21)

 Beneficiaries, recipients, and rep payees can ask their financial institutions (FIs) to send direct deposit information electronically to SSA through the ENR process.
 This service allows FIs to transmit direct deposit enrollment information to SSA electronically, thereby avoiding the need to contact SSA's field offices (FOs) or the National 800 Number.
 Participation in the ENR process is voluntary for FIs per GN 02402.106.

-NOTE: If a Direct Deposit Fraud Prevention (DDFP) Block is on the record, the beneficiary, recipient or rep payees are required to make direct deposit changes to the record in person, see GN 02402.023
+NOTE: If a Direct Deposit Fraud Prevention (DDFP) Block is on the record, the beneficiary, recipient or rep payee is required to make direct deposit changes to the record in person.
+(See GN 02402.023.)

 C. Pre-claims and initial claims interviews

-The electronic payment requirement states that all Title II and Title XVI applicants must select a form of electronic payment by choosing direct deposit, a Direct Express debit card, and initial claims interviews (including a telephone contact to schedule an appointment), ask if the applicant has an account at an FI.
-If you are scheduling an appointment, ask the applicant to have his or her routing and account number for the interview.
+The electronic payment requirement states that all Title II and Title XVI applicants must select a form of electronic payment (i.e., direct deposit or a Direct Express debit card) and initial claims interviews (including a telephone contact to schedule an appointment).
+SSA technicians must ask if the applicant has an account at an FI.
+If you are scheduling an appointment, ask the applicant to have their routing and account numbers for the interview.
 If you are interviewing, take the following actions:

 1. Applicant has a checking or savings account